Perfect Graph Modification Problems: An Integer Programming Approach: Integer Programming Formulation

-Induced cycles of size greater than or equal to 4 are called \textit{holes} and the complement of holes are called \textit{antiholes}.
-If the number of vertices in a hole is odd, then it is called an \textit{odd hole}.
-Similarly, if the number of vertices in an antihole is odd, then it is called an \textit{odd antihole}.
-An edge between two non-consecutive vertices of a cycle is called a \textit{chord}.
-The Strong Perfect Graph Theorem states that a graph is perfect if and only if it does not include any odd holes or odd antiholes \cite{SPGT}.

-In this section, we propose an integer program which utilizes the result of the Strong Perfect Graph Theorem.
-It takes any given graph as an input, and it returns a perfect graph which is obtained with the minimum number of edge modifications.
-Throughout this study, we refer to the given graph as the \textit{input graph}, and the graph corresponding the optimal (or suboptimal) solution of the integer program as the \textit{output graph}.
-The graph order is fixed and denoted by $n$.
+To solve the aforementioned perfect modification problems, we propose an integer program that utilizes the Strong Perfect Graph Theorem.
+It takes any given graph as input and returns a perfect graph that is obtained with the minimum number of edge modifications.
+Throughout this study, we refer to the given graph as the \textit{input graph}, and the graph corresponding to the optimal (or suboptimal) solution of the integer program as the \textit{output graph}.
+The graph order is fixed and is denoted by $n$.
 The decision variables $x_{ij}$ are defined for all $(i,j)$ vertex pairs and represent the adjacency matrix entries of the output graph.
-The constraints guarantee that no odd holes nor odd antiholes exist in the output graph.
-Note that a labeled set of vertices admits several configurations all of which inducing a graph isomorphic to the ``same'' odd hole.
+That is, $x_{ij} = 1$ if $\{i,j\}$ is an edge in the output graph, and 0 otherwise.
+The constraints guarantee that no odd holes or odd antiholes exist in the output graph.
+Note that a labeled set of vertices admits several configurations, all of which induce a graph isomorphic to the ``same'' odd hole.
 Since the integer program formulation uses labeled vertices, the constraints need to take into account all odd hole and odd antihole configurations.
-A configuration refers to a potential structure rather than a realized subgraph.
-For example, there are 12 odd hole configurations on 5 vertices.
-However, at most one odd hole can exist on 5 vertices.
-The number of odd hole configurations on $i$ many vertices is $\frac{(i-1)!}{2}$.
-In Figure \ref{fig:c5cycles}, all 12 different hole configurations on 5 vertices are demonstrated.
+Let $\mathcal{OH}$ and $\overline{\mathcal{OH}}$, respectively, denote the sets of all odd hole and odd antihole configurations on the vertex set $V$ of the input graph $G=(V, E)$.
+We formulate the integer program Model \texttt{IP\_Perfect} for the minimum perfect editing problem as follows.